 Growing Bamboo in Zone 6

-Most bamboo grow in temperate to warm Asia, China and Japan, but some forms occur in other regions of the world.
-The most cold tolerant groups are Phyllostachys and Fargesia.
+Most bamboo grows in temperate to warm Asia, China, and Japan, but some forms occur in other regions of the world.
+The most cold-tolerant groups are Phyllostachys and Fargesia.
 These can tolerate temperatures of -15 degrees Fahrenheit (-26 C.).
 Zone 6 gardeners can expect temperatures to drop to -10 degrees Fahrenheit (-23 C.), which means some bamboo species will thrive in the zone.

 Deciding which hardy bamboo plants to choose from these groups will depend upon what form you require.
 There are both running and clumping bamboo, each with its own pros and cons.

 Northern gardeners can harness the exotic, tropical feel of bamboo by choosing winter hardy varieties or providing a microclimate.
 Microclimates are found in many areas of the garden.
 Such areas may be in protected hollows of natural or created topography, against the protective walls of the home, or inside a fence or other structure that minimizes cold winds that can dry out plants and enhance the freezing temperatures.

 Growing bamboo in zone 6 that is less hardy may be done by containerizing plants and moving them indoors or to sheltered areas during the coldest periods of the winter.
-Choosing the most hardy bamboo plants will also ensure healthy plants that can thrive even when temperatures drop below freezing.
+Choosing the hardiest bamboo plants will also ensure healthy plants that can thrive even when temperatures drop below freezing.

 Zone 6 Bamboo Varieties

-The Fargesia group are the desired clumping forms which are not as invasive as running types that colonize through vigorous, tough rhizomes.
+The Fargesia group are the desired clumping forms that are not as invasive as running types that colonize through vigorous, tough rhizomes.
 Phyllostachys are runners that can become invasive with no maintenance but can be kept in check by cutting back new shoots or planting inside a barrier.

-Both have the capacity to survive temperatures below 0 degrees Fahrenheit, but leaf loss may occur and possibly even shoots will die back.
+Both have the capacity to survive temperatures below 0 degrees Fahrenheit (-18 C.), but leaf loss may occur and possibly even shoots will die back.
 As long as the crowns are protected by mulching or even covering during severe freezes, in most cases, even shoot death is recoverable and new growth will occur in spring.